Paulo Bento

 Paulo Jorge Gomes Bento ([ˈpawlu ˈbẽtu]; born 20 June 1969) is a Portuguese football manager and former player.

-A defensive midfielder with tackling ability and workrate as his main assets, he played for two of the major three teams in his country, amassing Primeira Liga totals of 284 matches and 16 goals over 11 seasons, and also spent four years in Spain.
+A defensive midfielder with tackling ability and workrate as his main assets, he played for two of the major three teams in his country, amassing Primeira Liga totals of 284 matches and 16 goals over 11 seasons, and also spent four years in Spain with Real Oviedo.
 He represented the Portugal national team in the 2002 World Cup and Euro 2000.

 Bento took up a coaching career in 2005, managing Sporting CP for four years and four months, with relative success, and won a Super League Greece title with Olympiacos.
 He managed the national teams of his country and South Korea for four years apiece, taking each team to a World Cup and continental tournament.
+In 2023, he was appointed at United Arab Emirates.

 Playing career

-Born in Lisbon, Bento played professionally in his homeland for C.F.
-Estrela da Amadora, Vitória de Guimarães and S.L.
-Benfica, and had a four-year abroad spell with Real Oviedo, helping the Spanish club always retain its La Liga status before moving to Sporting CP, where he finished his career as a player.
-With the latter, he was part of the star-studded team that achieved the double in 2002 under the direction of Laszlo Bölöni, contributing 31 games and one goal in the Primeira Liga and playing alongside Mário Jardel and João Vieira Pinto among others.
+Born in Lisbon, Bento played professionally in his homeland for Estrela da Amadora, Vitória de Guimarães and Benfica, and had a four-year abroad spell with Real Oviedo, helping the Spanish club always retain its La Liga status before moving to Sporting CP, where he finished his career.
+With the latter, he was part of the star-studded team that achieved the double in 2002 under the direction of Laszlo Bölöni, contributing 31 games and one goal in the Primeira Liga and playing alongside Mário Jardel and João Pinto among others.

-Bento earned 35 caps for the Portugal national team, his first game coming on 15 January 1992 in a 0–0 draw with Spain and his last being the 0–1 loss to South Korea on 14 June 2002 in the 2002 FIFA World Cup.
+Bento earned 35 caps for the Portugal national team, debuting on 15 January 1992 in a 0–0 draw with Spain and making his last appearance in the 1–0 loss to South Korea on 14 June 2002 in the FIFA World Cup.
 He also played at UEFA Euro 2000 where, along with teammates Abel Xavier – who played with him at Oviedo for two seasons – and Nuno Gomes, he was suspended (in Bento's case for five months) due to bad behaviour, during the semi-final defeat against France.